Bionif92/Cursos-de-Programacion/Git&Github/Git&Github.md

 Contribution - give value but not know the other person

-Generate Remote Copy Repository from the original user
+Generate Remote Copy Repository from the original user and use this to clone it The contributor